vr-voyage/quick-avatar-setup/README.md

 before exporting the model.

 * **THE CAMERA SETUP IS HORRIBLE**
-No mouse support, moving down and forward requires to play with the sliders, it's just horrible.
-Mouse support will be provided on the next release.
+Barebone mouse support.
+It's still horrible.
-Automatic camera setup might take a while, though.
+Don't expect Automatic camera setup at the moment.

 * **ONLY BLENDSHAPES ARE SUPPORTED AT THE MOMENT**
 Since it's by far the most used feature.
 The second one being animations with